What is Sidestream Filtration?

 Side stream filtration can benefit your cooling system through:

-• Enhanced system efficiency
+• Enhancing system efficiency

 Fouling cooling systems can slow production.
 Five seconds in delay can compound by the number of moulding machines a plant may have.
 Reduced rates of corrosion and other treatment concerns optimises system performance.

-• Extended equipment life
+• Extending equipment life

 The improved efficacy of a system leads to a longer lifespan.
 As there are fewer sediments or other pollutants in the system, fewer chemicals are used and the system’s components aren’t overworked.

-• Reduced maintenance costs
+• Reducing maintenance costs